Join us to learn about advanced catalyst materials characterisation using the state-of-the-art Thermo Scientific Spectra 200 S/TEM

 Click the button below to register

 Advances in analytical capabilities of TEM over the past decade have fueled a new era of catalyst research.
 Modern TEMs are no longer a niche tool for fundamental research in the catalysis industry but are necessary equipment for product development, production support and patenting efforts.
-In this webinar we will discuss several cases of how such analytical instruments are used and present our state-of-the-art Thermo Scientific Spectra 200 S/TEM that has just been installed at Haldor Topsøe A/S.
+In this webinar we discuss several cases of how such analytical instruments are used and present our state-of-the-art Thermo Scientific Spectra 200 S/TEM that has just been installed at Haldor Topsøe A/S.

-We will also discuss the unique characteristics of the Spectra 200 S/TEM such as the ultra-high brightness cold FEG electron source and the patented probe corrector which together make sub-angstrom resolution in EDS elemental maps possible, the powerful Dual-X EDS detection system for extra high x-ray collection efficiency, the Panther STEM detection system and the iDPC STEM technique for low dose imaging of beam sensitive catalyst specimens like zeolites and MOFs.
+We also discuss the unique characteristics of the Spectra 200 S/TEM such as the ultra-high brightness cold FEG electron source and the patented probe corrector which together make sub-angstrom resolution in EDS elemental maps possible, the powerful Dual-X EDS detection system for extra high x-ray collection efficiency, the Panther STEM detection system and the iDPC STEM technique for low dose imaging of beam sensitive catalyst specimens like zeolites and MOFs.